Rohit-Yadav-47/Kynnovate/README.md

-# Kynnovate
+# Event Hub

 ## 🎥 Demo

 [![Kynnovate Demo][https://streamable.com/uu3xo9](https://streamable.com/uu3xo9)

-Welcome to **Kynnovate**, an innovative platform designed to revolutionize the way you discover, manage, and engage with events.
+Welcome to **Event HUB**, an innovative platform designed to revolutionize the way you discover, manage, and engage with events.
 Leveraging cutting-edge technologies and a user-centric design, Kynnovate provides a seamless experience for both event organizers and attendees.
 Whether you're looking to host a virtual conference, attend a local meetup, or connect with like-minded individuals, Kynnovate has you covered.

 ---